 - Don’t forget the necessities for your day trip to Nusa Penida!
 You will need a swimsuit, high SPF sunscreen, a wide-brimmed hat and a refillable water bottle.
 Bring snorkel gear, too, if you have it!

 - A camera is practically required for this day trip!
 We highly recommend using an actual camera (not just your phone) to capture the beauty of Nusa Penida.
-We use a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).
+We use a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

 - For epic underwater pics and videos, make sure to pack a GoPro (or similar – less-expensive – waterproof action camera).